Official CPAN Exam Facts

 What the numbers mean in practice

-Why PSI delivery matters
+Why PSI delivery and fees matter

 How to use official facts while studying